-The only catch is that it starts from $99 a month.
-But if you’re even remotely serious about your SEO then $99 a month will be be money well spent.
+The only catch is that it starts from $82 a month.
+But if you’re even remotely serious about your SEO then that will be be money well spent.

 If, however, it’s going to be one of those tools that you sign up for and keep meaning to use but never get round to it (we’ve all been there), then it’s a lot of money to just irritate you.

 The good news is that they offer a 7 day trial for only $7.
 And if you set aside some time, you can do a lot of serious work in 7 days.

 Oh, and we’re not in any way affiliated with ahrefs – we just really like their product.

 The best paid keyword tool, by the way, is also part of ahrefs.
 You can probably see a theme developing here.